soda3x/SimplePlayerCollider/README.md

 ## Usage

+This repo contains two different scripts for handling collision.

+### PlayerCollisionController and ColliderScene

-This basic Unity project demonstrates an example of using the  `OnCollisionEnter()` method.
+This basic Unity project demonstrates an example of using the `OnCollisionEnter` method.

-The 'Player' in this project has the `PlayerCollisionController` script which allows the configuration of which Colliders should be ignored and which should be acted on via the colliding object's `tag`.
+The 'Player' in this scene has the `PlayerCollisionController` script which allows the configuration of which Colliders should be ignored and which should be acted on via the colliding object's `tag`.

 In the example, the car drives toward its goal, the flag, and will collide with the 'human' on its way.

+### PlayerRaycastController and RaycastScene

+This basic Unity project demonstrates an example of using the `Physics.OverlapSphere` method.

+The 'Player' in this scene has the `PlayerRaycastController` script which allows the configuration of which Colliders should be ignored and which should be acted on via the colliding object's `tag`.

+The difference between this script and the `PlayerCollisionController` script is that this script allows collision detection without requiring a rigidbody.

 ## Licence